thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 };
 ```

 The function that's exported effectively replaces the `require` expression.
-Another way to thinks of this would be, the `calculate` variable is assigned the value of the `module.exports` object.
+Another way to thinks of this would be, the `add` variable is assigned the value of the `module.exports` object.

 ## How do you extract a module from existing code?